Pro Football Reference Blog

 Career

-Lane Johnson was drafted #4 overall in 2013 and solidified the Philadelphia Eagles offensive line for a decade.
-A dominant run blocker and reliable pass protector, he earned All-Pro honors twice and helped the Eagles win Super Bowl LII.
-Injuries hampered him later in his career, but his impact on the team’s success remains undeniable.
+Lane Johnson was drafted fourth overall in 2013 and has solidified the Philadelphia Eagles offensive line for over a decade.
+A dominant run blocker and reliable pass protector, he earned First-Team All-Pro honors twice and helped the Eagles win Super Bowl LII and Super Bowl LIX.
+Injuries have hampered him a bit later in his career, but his impact on the team’s success remains undeniable.

 Conclusion

-There you have it—a dozen of the best right tackles in NFL history.
+There you have it … some of the best right tackles in NFL history.
 Their success is documented by the great plays they recorded on film and the hardware and accolades each received.
+If you want to explore more, just visit the Pro-Football-Reference site.

-There would not be much argument to say that Larry Allen, Willie Roaf or Forrest Gregg could claim this title.
+There would not be much argument to say that Bob St. Clair, Willie Roaf, or Forrest Gregg is the best right tackle in NFL history.

 Join our Sports Reference Community